briandrum/codes.forchagrin.com/_chapters/chapter-124-municipal-income-tax-effective-january-1-2016.md

 2. _(B)_ Income tax that was deposited with another municipality but should have been deposited with the Municipality is subject to recovery by Municipality.
-If the Municipality’s tax on that income is imposed after the time period allowed for a refund of the tax or withholding paid to the other municipality, the Municipality shall allow a nonrefundable credit against the tax or withholding the Municipality claims is due with respect to such income or wages, equal to the tax or withholding paid to the first municipality with respect to such income or wages.
+If the Municipality's tax on that income is imposed after the time period allowed for a refund of the tax or withholding paid to the other municipality, the Municipality shall allow a nonrefundable credit against the tax or withholding the Municipality claims is due with respect to such income or wages, equal to the tax or withholding paid to the first municipality with respect to such income or wages.

-3. _(C)_ If the Municipality’s tax rate is less than the tax rate in the other municipality, then the nonrefundable credit shall be calculated using the Municipality’s tax rate.
-However, if the Municipality’s tax rate is greater than the tax rate in the other municipality, the tax due in excess of the nonrefundable credit is to be paid to the Municipality, along with any penalty and interest that accrued during the period of nonpayment.
+3. _(C)_ If the Municipality's tax rate is less than the tax rate in the other municipality, then the nonrefundable credit shall be calculated using the Municipality's tax rate.
+However, if the Municipality's tax rate is greater than the tax rate in the other municipality, the tax due in excess of the nonrefundable credit is to be paid to the Municipality, along with any penalty and interest that accrued during the period of nonpayment.